-1. Introduction
+Introduction

-- 1. With an overall goal to alleviate poverty through empowering poor people and increasing their access to income and opportunities ensuring a focus on the most vulner able and marginalized groups, the Pakistan Poverty Alleviation Fund (PPAF) is a socially and environmentally sensitive organization and is committed to sustainable development of Pakistan.
+a) With an overall goal to alleviate poverty through empowering poor people and increasing their access to income and opportunities ensuring a focus on the most vulnerable and marginalised groups, the Pakistan Poverty Alleviation Fund (PPAF) is a socially and environmentally sensitive Organisation and is committed to sustainable development of Pakistan.
 PPAF ensures that all its supported interventions remain socially acceptable and environment friendly.
-Currently, it is implementing the Third Pakistan Poverty Alleviation Fund Project (2009-2015) with key features such as social mobilization and institution building, livelihood enhancement and protection, micro-credit access, and providing basic services and infrastructure. - 2.
-PPAF has already developed the Environmental and Social Management Framework (ESMF) to comply with national environmental laws and World Bank's operational policies for social and environmental safeguards, and adheres to PPAF's core principles of social transformation and environmental responsibility.
+Currently, it is implementing the Third Pakistan Poverty Alleviation Fund (2009-2015) with key features such as social Mobilisation and institution building, livelihood enhancement and protection, micro-credit access, and providing basic services and infrastructure.

+b) PPAF has already developed the Environmental and Social Management Framework (ESMF) to comply with national environmental laws and World Bank's operational policies for social and environmental safeguards, and adheres to PPAF's core principles of social transformation and environmental responsibility.

-2. Indigenous People Planning Framework (IPPF)
+Indigenous People Planning Framework (IPPF)

-- PPAF has developed the IPPF following the World Bank Operational Policy 4.10 on 3.
-Indigenous People which is triggered when a project/sub-project either positively or negatively and directly or indirectly effects the Indigenous People's dignity, human rights, livelihood systems or culture of IPs; or affects the territory or natural, or cultural resources that IPs own, use, occupy or claim as their ancestral domain; in this case the Kalash community residing the Chitral District of Khyber Pakhtunkhwa province.
-It will ensure that the PPAF through its Partner Organizations prepare the Indigenous Peoples Plans (IPPs) for each sub-project/intervention in these areas.
+a) PPAF has developed the IPPF following the World Bank Operational Policy 4.10 on Indigenous People which is triggered when a project/sub-project either positively or negatively and directly or indirectly affects the Indigenous People's dignity, human rights, livelihood systems or culture of IPs; or affects the territory or natural, or cultural resources that IPs own, use, occupy or claim as their ancestral domain; in this case the Kalash community residing in the Chitral District of Khyber Pakhtunkhwa province.
+It will ensure that the PPAF through its Partner Organisations prepares the Indigenous Peoples Plans (IPPs) for each sub-project/intervention in these areas.
 The IPPs will be sent to the World Bank for clearance prior to the approval of sub-project by the PPAF.
-The scope of the IPPF includes gauging positive and negatives impacts of sub-projects on indigenous peoples, preparing plan for carrying out the social assessment for sub-projects, developing frame work for ensuring free, prior, and informed consultation with the affected Indigenous Peoples' communities at each stage of project preparation and implementation, ensuring institutional arrangements including capacity building where necessary for screening sub-project-supported activities, evaluating their effects on Indigenous Peoples, preparing IPPs, addressing any grievances, developing monitoring and reporting mechanism, and finally disclosing arrangements for IPPF and IPPs to be prepared under the IPPF.
-Following clearance of IPPF by the World Bank and endorsement by the PPAF management, the same will be disclosed on PPAF and WB websites. - 4.
-The IPPF follows the Operational Principles laid down by the WB OP 4.10 and provides a framework for the designing and implementation sub-projects in a way that fosters full respect for Indigenous Peoples' dignity, human rights, and cultural uniqueness and so that they: (a) receive culturally compatible social and economic benefits; and (b) do not suffer adverse effects during the development process".
-IPPF intends to (i) provide policy and legal framework and procedures to plan and manage sub-projects/ interventions in Indigenous People areas; (ii) provide guidance to PPAF and its POs for sub-projects/interventions selection, screening and assessment of their social impacts; (iii) guide the process of Indigenous Peoples Planning, including socio-economic assessment, and free, prior and informed consultations; and (iv) provide guidance to PPAF and its POs on preparation and implementation of Indigenous Peoples Plans (IPPs) for sub-projects/interventions in IP areas.
+The scope of the IPPF includes gauging positive and negative impacts of sub-projects on indigenous peoples, preparing plan for carrying out the social assessment for sub-projects, developing framework for ensuring free, prior, and informed consultation with the affected Indigenous Peoples' communities at each stage of project preparation and implementation, ensuring institutional arrangements including capacity building where necessary for screening sub-project-supported activities, evaluating their effects on Indigenous Peoples, preparing IPPs, addressing any grievances, developing monitoring and reporting mechanism, and finally disclosing arrangements for IPPF and IPPs to be prepared under the IPPF.
+Following clearance of IPPF by the World Bank and endorsement by the PPAF management, the same will be disclosed on PPAF and WB websites.

+b) The IPPF follows the Operational Principles laid down by the WB OP 4.10 and provides a framework for the designing and implementation of sub-projects in a way that fosters full respect for Indigenous Peoples' dignity, human rights, and cultural uniqueness and so that they:

+· receive culturally compatible social and economic benefits

+· do not suffer adverse effects during the development process